-As a result of the Separation, the Company will be filing its own income tax returns and, as a result certain tax attributes previously included in Net parent company investment have been reclassified.
+As a result of the Separation, the Company began filing its own income tax returns and, as a result certain tax attributes previously included in Net parent company investment were reclassified.
 Specifically, subsequent to the Separation the Company reclassified (i) \$30.4 million of deferred tax assets related primarily to foreign tax credits; and (ii) a \$13.7 million reserve for uncertain tax positions (including penalties and interest) out of Net parent company investment and into Deferred tax liabilities and Other liabilities, respectively, in the Consolidated Balance Sheets.
+As a result of the 2015 income tax return filed by the Company during Fiscal 2016, the Company recorded an increase in the deferred tax liabilities and a decrease in additional paid-in capital of \$2.1 million related to the calculation of a deferred tax liability related to the LIFO inventory calculation that existed as of the date of the Separation.
 In addition, pursuant to the tax sharing agreement, a \$13.7 million receivable was recorded by the Company to reflect the indemnification by Sears Holdings Corporation of the pre-Separation uncertain tax positions (including penalties and interest) for which Sears Holdings is responsible.
-This receivable has been included in Other assets in the Consolidated Balance Sheets.
+This receivable is included in Other assets in the Consolidated Balance Sheets and was \$11.4 million and \$13.7 million at January 27, 2017 and January 29, 2016, respectively.